Extended-Thunder/send-later/index.md

 ### Messages don't send or send multiple times

+#### Are there messages stuck in your Outbox?

+Bad messages suck in your Outbox, as described [above](#bad-unsent), can cause other messages not to send.
+Check that first.

 #### Are you using the add-on correctly?

 If scheduled messages get moved into your Outbox (underneath Local